usmqe/usmqe-testdoc/api/index.rst

-Web Tests
+API Tests
 =========

-System tests based on requirements and user scenarios, which interacts with Tendrl (and other components) via web ui.
+System tests based on requirements and user scenarios, which interacts with Tendrl (and other components) via API.

 .. test_defaults::
-   :casecomponent: web
+   :casecomponent: api
    :caselevel: system

 .. toctree::